 Remember that scene in Kevin Costner’s film, “Field of Dreams,” where a mysterious voice tells the main character, “if you build it, they will come?”

 That concept also applies to dressing-up fashionably.
 Structuring your appearance is akin to structuring your identity.
-It’s an extension of yourself, a non-verbal way of telling others that you’re building a presence in this world – that you exist, and you matter.
+It’s an extension of yourself, a non-verbal way of telling others that you’re building a presence in this world – that you exist with a best-dressed mindset, and you matter.